 * Unlike yoga which I would like but my husband doesn't like but I do, and biking, which I don't like but my husband does, walking together is an activity my husband and I can share.
 And the extra steps for me are also good for him!

 * So I don't get bored I am finding new places to walk.
-Hiking counts so I took the dog to a state park I haven't taken her to before and stopped to take beautiful pictures.
+Hiking counts, so I took the dog to a state park I hadn't taken her to before and stopped to take beautiful pictures.
 I have also been noticing more sights around me as I walk and am enjoying the neighborhood more.
 So this is a good stress reliever. ( See pictures below)

 This year, my favorite birthday gift is my pedometer which is not only good for my health, but a fun and challenging way to stay in shape and live a longer and healthier life.

 Try an Omron Pedometer Yourself!

 Number of Miles Walked